delivered the opinion of the court:

 d) The plan shall pay benefits to PEGGY DAVIS in accordance with the following formula:

-Plan benefit multiplied by ½ and the product thereof multiplied by a fraction, the numerator of which is 107 and the denominator of which is the number of months during which any contributions were made to the Participant's account (commonly known as the "Hunt" formula)."
+Plan benefit multiplied by ½ and the product thereof multiplied by a fraction, the numerator of which is 107 and the denominator of which is the number of months during which any contributions were made to the Participant’s account (commonly known as the 'Hunt’ formula).”

 In 1992, William developed a vision impairment and was unable to continue working at his job as a truck driver.
 Accordingly, he began receiving disability payments pursuant to the Suburban Teamsters of Northern Illinois Pension Fund (pension plan).
-Thereafter, Peggy sought the entry of a qualified domestic relations order (QDRO) which would require the pension plan to pay her 33.46% of William's disability benefits.
-The trial court entered the QDRO over William's objections, and William appeals.
+Thereafter, Peggy sought the entry of a qualified domestic relations order (QDRO) that would require the pension plan to pay her 33.46% of William’s disability benefits.
+The trial court entered the QDRO over William’s objections, and William appeals.

 ANALYSIS